Brunei's New Land Code 2025: What It Means for Citizens, PRs, and Foreign Investors

 Stateless Permanent Residents

-Foreign nationals cannot own freehold land outright.
-They may only hold land through a lease, sub-lease, or charge.
-Any existing arrangements—such as Power of Attorney or Trust Deeds—must be declared within 12 months of the law’s implementation.
-Failure to comply means the claim becomes void, and the land reverts to its original owner or becomes state-managed.
+Foreigners cannot own freehold land.
+They may only hold land through lease, sub-lease, or charge.
+Existing arrangements (e.g., Power of Attorney, Trusts) must be declared within 12 months.
+Non-compliance voids claims, and land reverts to citizens or state management.

 Inheritance Cases